stgenis/rpi-6dof-robot/README.md

 In addition, I am using an open-source python library from Adafruit to control the servo board.
 The library can be found at the following URL, in the directory "Adafruit_PWM_Servo_Driver": https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code.git

-You will need to set PYTHON_PATH to include the directory where Adafruit python library resides.
+You will need to set PYTHONPATH to include the directory where Adafruit python library resides.
 For example:

 $  export PYTHONPATH='---Your-Path---/adafruit-library/Adafruit-Raspberry-Pi-Python-Code/Adafruit_PWM_Servo_Driver'